-But delegating more authority to the Pentagon — and combat decisions to lower level officers — carries its own military and political risks.
+A convoy of US forces armored vehicles drives near the village of Yalanli, on the western outskirts of the northern Syrian city of Manbij, on March 5, 2017.Photo Credit: Delil Souleiman/AFP via Getty Images But delegating more authority to the Pentagon — and combat decisions to lower level officers — carries its own military and political risks.
 Casualties, of civilians and American service members, may be the biggest.

 The deepening involvement in counterinsurgency battles, from the street-by-street battles being fought in Iraq right now to clandestine raids in Yemen and elsewhere, increases the chances of U.S. troops dying.
 Such tragedies could raise the ire of the American public and create political trouble with Congress at a time when the Trump administration is trying to finish off the Islamic State group in Iraq and Syria and broaden efforts against similarly inspired groups.

 Similarly, allowing lower level commanders to make more timely airstrike decisions in densely populated areas like the streets of Mosul, Iraq, can result in more civilian deaths.
 The U.S. military already is investigating several bombings in Mosul in mid-March that witnesses say killed at least 100 people.
 And it is considering new tactics and precautions amid evidence suggesting extremists are smuggling civilians into buildings and then baiting the U.S.-led coalition into attacking.